 Barley has made a comeback into today’s kitchen.
 Ottolenghi is not afraid to use it and his books contain several recipes.
 Other well known cooks have also included it.
 It has become a staple winter ingredient in our pantry too.

-Are you after other Barley recipes?
-Try Parsley and Barley Salad with Feta, Adzuki Beans, Barley and Pumpkin Soup, and Italian Farmhouse Barley and Vegetable Soup.
+Are you after similar recipes?
+Try Lentil, Barley and Vegetable Soup, Creamy Parsnip Soup with Curry Spices, Barley and Root Vegetable Soup or Stew with Umeboshi and Sesame, Adzuki Beans, Barley and Pumpkin Soup, Barley Soup with Vegetables, and Italian Farmhouse Barley and Vegetable Soup.

 You might like to browse all of our Parsnip recipes, and all of our Barley recipes.
 Or explore our easy Early Winter dishes.